christopherobin/mage/docs/production/Readme.md

 5. Run `make datastores` on **one** server (DB installation and migration).
 6. Restart the game.

+> **Important**: If the setup phase of any game module requires external database access such as
+> MySQL (not advisable), and thus migrations to be applied, this model will fail.
+In that scenario,
+> `make build` has to be run *after* migrations have been applied by `make datastores`.

 ### If you push the Git repository as-is

 1. Push the repository to all production servers.